dy/piezo/docs/r&d.md

     + unleashes batches to any function

-## [?]
-Instantiation of sound → no instantiation, use function state for manual tracking time/params.
+## [x] Instantiation of sound → no instantiation, use function state for manual tracking time/params.

   1. ?
 Instantiate sound externally via module instance?
     + resets and tracks globals per-environment